-As outlined in Section 7 above, starting in January 2024, applications are required to be submitted in two steps:
+As outlined in Section 7, applications are required to be submitted in two steps prior to the application deadline:

 - LGPS Online Application Form: This online form must be completed for all applications to LGPS funding programs and includes questions that are common to all grant applications.
-The information in this form will automatically be submitted to UBCM and the applicant will receive a confirmation email, including the file number. - 2.
-2024 FireSmart Community Funding & Supports Allocation-based Funding Worksheet: This worksheet contains questions that are specific to the funding stream and must be submitted by email to UBCM with any other required attachments.
+When the LGPS Online Application Form is submitted, the applicant will receive an email confirmation including the file number that has been assigned to the application, and a copy of the Application Worksheet that must be completed as part of Step 2. - 2.
+Application Worksheet: This worksheet contains questions that are specific to the funding stream and must be submitted by email to UBCM with all other required attachments.